Logo

 In this scenario, you would finish paying off all three accounts, a total debt of $19,000, in just over five years.
 Assuming all payments were made timely and in full, your total interest paid on all three accounts would be $12,454.

-Using the debt avalanche method.
+If you use the debt avalanche method:

 If you budgeted an extra $120 a month and started with the highest-interest account first, the debt avalanche method would pay off your debt almost two years faster with a 33% savings on interest costs.
 Here’s how the debt avalanche method could be used to pay off $19,000 in credit card debt in three years and four months: